noahehall/multicloud/multicloud.md

   - Snapshots can consume more space than your actual data
   - systems require additional space for operation overhead, especially for write operations.
 - actual: business requirements + allocated:

+### Data Protection

+- designed to restore/preserve a copy of data from a desired point in time
+- goals
+  - Restore data in a timeframe meeting Recovery Objectives
+  - recovery: protect it in case of a disaster, accident, or malicious action.
+  - compliance: theres bunches of regulations depending on the industry and type of data stored
+- Recovery Point Objectives: RPO; recovering to a specific point in time, usually measured in milliseconds
+- Recovery Time Objectives: RTO; time it takes to recover, usually measured in minutes
+- backups: creating efficient and cost-effective data copies
+  - incremental
+  - frequency of backups
+  - capacity limits
+  - expiration
+- disaster recovery drills

 ## analytics